Back To Main Menu

 • An aptitude for creative thinking and problem-solving

 We understand that auditions are a significant milestone on every applicant’s journey towards a career as a professional instrumental/vocal teacher or musician-educator.
-The guidance below will help you prepare to the best of your abilities and make you aware of what will happen at your audition.
+The guidance below will help the applicant prepare to the best of his or her abilities and make one aware of the audition process.

 Audition